Home » Practice Areas » Truck Accident Lawyer in New York » 18-Wheeler Accident Lawyer in New York

 Why Choose Porter Law Group for 18-Wheeler Accident Cases?

-18-wheeler cases require attorneys who understand federal trucking regulations, corporate liability chains, and the tactics billion-dollar carriers use to minimize payouts.
-Porter Law Group has recovered more than $500 million for injured clients since 2009, with published jury verdicts showing 20x to 34x multipliers over pre-trial insurance offers.
-Led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience, the firm retains accident reconstruction engineers, trucking compliance experts, and forensic data analysts who specialize in extracting and interpreting Electronic Logging Device (ELD) data, onboard event recorders, and driver qualification files.
-Seven of the firm's eight attorneys have been recognized by Super Lawyers a distinction earned by fewer than 5% of attorneys in the state.
+Porter Law Group has recovered more than $500 million for injured clients since 2009, with case outcomes showing jury verdicts 20 to 34 times higher than what insurance companies initially offered before trial.
+Led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience, the firm works with accident reconstruction engineers, trucking compliance specialists, and data analysts who can recover critical records from the truck's onboard systems.
+Seven of the firm's eight attorneys have been recognized by Super Lawyers, a distinction earned by fewer than 5% of attorneys in New York State.

 Porter protects attorneys team